What is EVV?

 Stop EVV is a national grassroots campaign led by individuals with disabilities and personal care service providers.
 We propose the following:

 (1) Pass a congressional bill amending the 21st Century Cures Act to exempt consumer-directed programs and family-provided care from EVV requirements, maintaining the intent and integrity of these programs and waivers;

-(2) Prohibit the use of invasive EVV components, including GPS tracking, camera use and audio recording within a consumer’s private home;
+(2) Prohibit the use of invasive EVV components, including GPS tracking, biometric data collection, camera use and audio recording within a consumer’s private home;

 (3) Recommend the use of website-based timesheets with dual authentication by both the consumer and the provider at the close of the pay period, like most government agencies use for their employees.
 A website timesheet can be designed to include entry for location, type of service provided, and start and end times.
 The consumer will be able to authenticate the hours and services provided using their own login and password.
 Each provider will also have their own, separate and unique login and password to authenticate timesheets.
 Once both parties have authenticated the same information, these web-based timesheets can be directly, electronically submitted to a third-party payroll for processing.